 Erosión costera en yacimientos arqueológicosGuidorio Areoso, Ria de Arousa, Galicia

-1. Ramón Blanco Chao 1
+1. Ramón Blanco-Chao 1

-3. José Manuel Rey García 2
+3. Jose Manuel Rey-García 2

-4. Xosé Ignacio Vilaseco Vázquez 1
+4. Jose Ignacio Vilaseco Vázquez 1

 1. 1 Universidade de Santiago de Compostela